American Literature and Culture Certificate

 - Enhanced understanding of American narrative art forms––such as poetry, literature, and film––through exploration of a range of authors, genres, and historical periods.

 - Sharpened facility in narrative interpretation, critical analysis, and ability to lead discussion around American literary and cultural artifacts.

-- Expanded knowledge of the American experience and exposure to focused subject areas, such as the poetry of Emily Dickinson, the 20th century American novel, and the literary works of the Civil War.
+- Expanded knowledge of the American experience and exposure to focused subject areas, such as the poetry of Emily Dickinson, the twentieth-century century American novel, and the literary works of the Civil War.

 No application is required.
 You simply register for graduate courses during our fall, spring, or summer registration periods.